 No heart sounds after 3 minutes of auscultation

-5. Document the outcome of the assessment, including time of death (which should be documented as the time at which you completed your assessment)
+5. Document the outcome of the assessment, including the time of death (which should be documented as the time at which you completed your assessment).

-7. Document any concerns of staff members or the relatives
+7. Document any concerns of staff members or the patient’s relatives.

 Completing the entry in the notes